How to Join

 For additional resources, see this Menu of Local Actions to Prevent Opioid Overdose in NC or visit the Rx Awareness campaign and Operation Prevention.

-We all have a role to play in ending the opioid epidemic that’s devastating our site.
+We all have a role to play in ending the opioid epidemic that’s devastating our state.
 Community toolkits give you resources to make your own – ways to educate the groups you work with and the people you speak to about the dangers of opioids and how to become part of the solution.

 Each toolkit is designed with resources specific to the organization or audience.
 You can make them your own.
 Here’s a look at what your toolkit may include: